Bharatpur, Nepal: Bishazari Tal

-Bishazari Tal, meaning "twenty thousand lakes", is in south Bharatpur.
+Bishazari Tal, meaning "Lake twenty thousand", is in south Bharatpur.
 The lake serves as a bird watching center and houses many crocodiles.
-Bishazari Tal lies near Chitwan National Park and 5 km south of the city center, Chaubiskothi, of Bharatpur.
+Bishazari Tal lies near Chitwan National Park and 5 km south of the city center, Chaubiskoti, of Bharatpur.
 Pandeyghumti is the nearest chowk (square) from the lake, being only 1 km away.

 Chitwan National Park

-Nearby, Chitwan National Park चितवन राष्ट्रिय निकुञ्ज is home to one-horned rhinos, elephants, Royal Bengal tigers, crocodiles, deer and many other wild animals.
+Nearby, Chitwan National Park चितवन राष्ट्रिय निकुञ्ज is home to one-horned rhinos, elephants, Bengal tigers, crocodiles, deer and many other wild animals.
 It is the third largest tourist destination in Nepal after Kathmandu and Pokhara.
 The park has been listed in the UNESCO World Heritage List since 1983.

 Narayani River

 The Narayani River flows north to south in the south of Bharatpur.
 It is the deepest and one of the largest rivers in Nepal.
 The Narayani Bridge over this river connects Chitwan District with Nawalpur District of Nepal.
 Small islands, like Nagarban in Narayani river, are popular picnic spots.